 There has never been a better time for virtual reality games and potential technological developments.
 Small businesses are crushing it lately trying to deliver the best possible experience.
 After a much-anticipated wait, partially due to the initial prices of the headsets, we now have a plethora of immersive games to choose from.

-With this in mind, we’ve picked four of our current favorites, but we’re expecting that new dimensions and games will come out all the way throughout 2018.
+We’ve picked four of our current favorites, but we’re expecting that new dimensions and games will come out all the way throughout the year.